How does this work?

 What if I want to do more than 12 weeks?
 Can I get a discount?

 Our discount applies to any 4-week rotation after the first one you do with us.
-If you are going to be with us for more than four months and opt for a tw0-payment plan, we can apply further discounts.
+If you are going to be with us for more than four months and opt for a two-payment plan, we can apply further discounts.
+We do this on a case-by-case basis.

 It’s expensive to live in the U.S. Can I get paid for doing my externship?